wleddy/shotglass/README.md

 #Shot Glass

-This is designed as a starter Flask installation
+This is designed as a starter Flask installation with a minimum of dependancies.

+Currently there is no special database layer, just the standard sqlite3 package

-From the terminal run   . makeenv
+From the terminal enter   `. setup_env`

-The virtualenvironment env/ will be created and requrirements.txt will be imported
+The virtual environment env/ will be created and requrirements.txt will be imported

 Currently installs Python 3.x

-Includes:
+Required packages:
-    * Flask, of course
+    * Flask and it's default dependencies, of course
-    * Flask-Admin
-    * Flask-Security
-    * Flask-WTF
+    * Flask-mail
-    * Flask-SQLAlchemy
+    * sqlite3 (standard package)
-    * -- and all of the dependencies that go with that